brti-dev/apcsp-final-project/assignments/1-pull-request.md

 The source files for this project are called a _repository_.
 The repository currently exist in two places:

-1. Berti's Macbook (_local repository_)
+1. **Berti's Macbook** (_local repository_)
-2. Github's servers (_remote repository_)
+2. **Github's servers** (_remote repository_)

-Your first assignment is to _pull_ this repository to your own computer, make some changes, then _push_ the changes to the remote repository.
+When collaborating with other programmers, we often _pull_ repositories to our own computer (creating a new _local repository_), make some changes, then _push_ the changes to the _remote repository_.
+These changes are then approved and merged into the _remote repository_ in a process called a _pull request_.
+Anyone can then go and _pull_ the updated code into our _local repository_, then make changes and repeat the process.
+The resulting code is a collaboration between all those who pushed changes to the repository.

+For this assignment, you will be making changes to the _remote repository_.

-## Prerequisites: Install Software
+## Prerequisites: Register a Github account

-Before you begin, you'll need to install following to your laptop:

-- **Github**: This is a toolset that will allow you to push and pull from local to remote.
-- [**VS Code**](https://code.visualstudio.com/download): a programming code editor that has some Github tools built into it.
+1. Go to [github.com](https://github.com) and register an account
+2. Navigate to [this remote repository](https://github.com/dr-spaceman/apcsp-final-project) on your browser.
+3. Click the Star ⭐ to save the repository to your favorites.